-In the midst of the winter darkness Christmas strikes us as a glimmer of comfort to get us through the cold.
-Households across the nation light up their homes like Christmas trees, which are tastefully (open to negotiation), decorated with Santas, snowmen and nativity scenes.
-Here is just a twinkle of what we could expect across the UK this festive season:
+In the midst of the winter darkness Christmas strikes us as a glimmer of comfort to get us through the cold (and the lockdown).
+Households across the nation light up their homes like Christmas trees, which are tastefully (open to interpretation), decorated with Santas, snowmen and nativity scenes.
+Here is just a twinkle of what we can expect across the UK this festive season:

 Husband Jason Hoban and his wife Lisa, have brightened up their semi detached house, in Bedfont, for the past 25 years.
 The couple, in West London, have splashed on the flash to create their Christmas creation with light-up snowmen and a virtual Santa, complete with his very own handmade red sleigh.
 The Hoban’s, much like others, light up their home to raise money for charities.
 Their donations go towards the Jaden Cornelious Foundation and Shooting Star Chase – a charity which is close to home after they took care of their son through terminal illness.

 A private house in St Neots Road, Bedfordshire, gets in on the game with this beautiful display of Christmassy decorations and lights.

 Here were have Britain’s most festive cul-de-sac.
 The six families of Trinity Close, Somerset, all decorate their homes for the season with around 100,000 Christmas lights.
 Each family pays close to £3,000 for the 15,00 fairy-lights that blanket their houses and gardens and keep glowing until the New Year.
 Visitors flock in their hundreds from around the country to catch a glimmer of the view, helping to raise thousands of pounds for thankful charities in the process.

 With donations from visitors going to local charities within Hampshire, the families in Byron Close also decorate their homes to support charitable causes.